 Murano and Burano Islands

-Both islands off the coast of Venice these islands provide visitors with adorable, brightly colored old cottages to admire along the Venetian Lagoon.
+Both islands off the coast of Venice these islands provide students with adorable, brightly colored old cottages to admire along the Venetian Lagoon.
 The islands are each historically known for different things: Murano for its glassmaking and Burano for its lacemaking, hence, window shopping along the way will be well worth it.

 The most popular place for visitors to view the Grand Canal is from the famous Rialto Bridge, where images of the legendary city of Venice have been illustrated and described for centuries.
-While extremely touristy and nothing short of a major cliche, seeing the Grand Canal from the Rialto Bridge is just something that everyone must do!
+While extremely touristy and nothing short of a major cliche, seeing the Grand Canal from the Rialto Bridge is just something that everyone studying in Venice must do!
 It's a classic Venice experience.

 Ponte dell' Accademia